Become a flooring expert by learning the insider terminology!

 The log used to create wood floor planks is first cut into quarters and then cut into boards using parallel cuts.

 A hard white or colorless mineral consisting of silicon dioxide, found widely in igneous, metamorphic, and sedimentary rocks.
 It is often colored by impurities (as in amethyst, citrine, and cairngorm).
-Quartz countertopsare man-made even throughquartzis a natural material.
-Quartzitecountertopson the other hand are natural and they are considered to be a high endcountertopmaterial
+Quartz countertops are man-made even through quartz is a natural material.
+Quartzite countertops are natural.

 A subfloor which also serves as a means to heat an area.
 Generally, heating coils, pipes or ducts are built into the subfloor.
 All Armstrong resilient flooring may be installed over radiant-heated subfloors as long as the surface temperature does not exceed 85° F. When temperatures exceed this limit, the flooring can soften and increase the risk of indentation.